 Utah law requires local governments to provide indigent defense services to economically disadvantaged individuals who are accused of a crime and to all juveniles accused of a delinquency offense, as well as to economically disadvantaged parents and legal guardians who face allegations that imperil their parental rights.

-The Utah Indigent Defense Commission (IDC) is charged with collecting data and information about the provision of indigent defense services in the state.
+The Utah Indigent Defense Commission (IDC) is charged with providing meaningful oversight of the indigent defense systems in the state.
+This requires collecting data and information about how counties and cities are carrying out their indigent defense responsibilities.

 Utah’s 29 counties spend over $35 million dollars a year on indigent defense.
 While local spending alone is not enough to understand the health of indigent defense services, it is an important indicator of how robust the system is.